 Please note: an ILSC Module will be included in the timetable for students that do not meet Brunel University London's direct entry English requirement.
 This is to ensure students meet Brunel's English entry requirement prior to progression.

-In all Brunel University London Engineering degrees, students develop a range of skills valued by employers such as critical thinking, analysis and communication.
+Throughout your time at the College and Brunel University London, you will develop a range of skills that are valued by employers – such as critical thinking, analysis and effective communication.

-Each student is expected to undertake a minimum number of hours in individual study per week in order to support and build the skills, knowledge and understanding presented in each lecture and seminar groups.
-It is expected that students will increase the number of individual study hours as they approach summative assessment events.
-The ability for students to expand their learning by creating effective self-directed study patterns is a transferable skill deemed fundamental to further academic success as well as a key time-management tool.
-All students have access to Brunel University Library which supports learners though a range a services.
+You will be expected to undertake a minimum number of hours in individual study per week in order to support the skills, knowledge and understanding presented in each lecture and tutorial session.
+These hours are expected to increase as you approach formal assessments.
+The ability to expand your learning by creating effective self-directed study patterns is a transferable skill that is fundamental to academic success.

-The library is well stocked with books and journals and citation indexes for researching further primary and secondary sources.
-There also bookable group study rooms and access to specialist Librarians who can help with any enquiries.
-The library is also open 24/7 during Brunel University London's term time, enabling students to be flexible in their personalised learning preferences.
+You will have access to Brunel University Library, which is well stocked with books and journals and citation indexes for researching primary and secondary sources.
+There also bookable group study rooms and specialist Librarians who can help with bespoke requests.
+The library is open 24/7 during term time, enabling full flexibility.

 This pathway leads to the following Brunel University London degrees:

 - Chemical Engineering BEng

 - Civil Engineering (Flood and Coastal Engineering) BEng

 - Electronic and Electrical Engineering (Artificial Intelligence) BEng

 - Electronic and Electrical Engineering (Communication Systems) BEng